-This management plan shall apply from 1st of June 2021 until 31st of December 2025, after which time it will be assessed on the basis of experience with the plan as well as scientific advice from ICES and consultation with the Fisheries Council.
-The Government of Greenland will have the option to revise the plan if this is deemed desirable or necessary at any time during the period of validity.
+This management plan shall apply from 1 May 2021 until 31 December 2025, after which time it will be assessed on the basis of experience with the plan as well as scientific advice from ICES and consultation with the Fisheries Council.
+On this basis, the Government of Greenland will revise the plan if this is deemed desirable or necessary.

-1 UN Convention on the Law of the Sea: (UNCLOS), section XX - Duty of cooperation ...
+&lt;sup>1 UN Convention on the Law of the Sea: (UNCLOS), section XX - Duty of cooperation ...